 Associate Degree for Transfer developments have changed the course patterns that those students limiting their transfer options to CSU programs may follow, and we have done significant work to bring our program in line with the new patterns.
 Four-year music major programs require students to include individual instruction as part of their lower and upper division programs.
-We have developed a solution that is in line with what is done at other similar colleges, and are now working to reconcile unit limitations for the AD-T with our own units, a negotiation that we hope will conclude in time for implementation in Fall 2019.
+We developed a solution in line with what is done at other similar colleges, and reconciled unit limitations for the AD-T with our own units.
+Unfortunately, our application was rejected at the administrative level.
+In spring 2018, the viability committee voted to revoke our AA degree, though both the President and the Vice President are encouraging the Department to return to the committee with a plan to reinstate the AA degree.